sullis/hbc-tech-blog/docs/contributing.md

 Each post contains front matter, a header section with some auto-generated metadata (layout, title, author, date, categories, tags).
 Please always add the metadata as follows:

 ```
-layout: article
-title: "Enter Your Title Here.
-Format: YYYY-MM-DD-your-post-name.md"
+title: Your Title Here
-description: "A short description of your post in 160 characters or less"
+description: A short description of your post in 160 characters or less
 author:
-- First Last
+- First Name Last Name
-date: 'YYYY-MM-DD'
+date: YYYY-MM-DD
 categories:
-- just one
+- just one please
 tags:
 - your
 - tags
 - here
 ```

-- `layout`: String, leave this set to article.
-- `title`: String, your post title
+- `title`: String, your post title.
+No need for quotes
 - `description`: String, A short description of the page's content.
 Used for snippets in the article listing and in search engine results.
 - `author`: Yaml list, can be more than one.
-Optionally, you can add your bio to the [contributors file](/_data/contributors.md).
-- `date`: String, 'YYYY-MM-DD' format
+- `date`: String, YYYY-MM-DD format
 - `categories`: Yaml list, Must be one of the following [categories](/_data/categories.md).
 Use tags for additional topic refinement.
 - `tags`: Yaml list